cocos/cocos-docs/en/getting-started/first-game/index.md

 ## Step Count Display

-We can display the current number of steps on the interface so that it will be a great sense of accomplishment to watch the number of steps growing during the jump.
+We can display the current number of steps on the UI so that it will be a great sense of accomplishment to watch the number of steps increasing during the jump.

 1. Create a new Label node named Steps under Canvas and adjust the position, font size and other properties.